Olical/bastion-example/README.md

 That configuration calls the pre-built mixins for React HMR and seamless Elm support, again with HMR.
 I hope to add more of these for things like CSS and image importing.

+## Usage

+You can compile the code into `./dist/bundle.js` with `make build`.
+If you have bastion installed globally you can just run `bastion`, that's all the makefile is doing.

+There's also `make dev` which just maps to `bastion --dev`.
+This starts the dev server (at port `8080` by default) and will automatically hot reload modules as you change them.

 ## Want to know more?

 Check out the [bastion][] repository as well as the files within this one.
 Especially `bastion.conf.js`, `Makefile` and `./src/entry.js`.